Main Street Chestertown Facade Improvement Grants

 When the Maryland Historic Trust and the local Historic District Commission have both granted their approval, Main Street Chestertown will contact the applicant and issue a letter of commitment for the project, including the amount of the grant and any conditions of approval.

 The applicant will be responsible for obtaining all the necessary building and work permits for the project and for conforming to applicable safety standards.

 To qualify for reimbursement, renovation projects must be started within six months of the time of approval and completed within one year.
-Time extensions may be considered based on special circumstances.

 Once the project has been completed, the applicant will present proof of expenses (canceled checks, paid invoices, contractor’s sworn statements, etc.) to the Main Street office for reimbursement up to the amount of the grant.
 To qualify for reimbursement, the work must conform to the descriptions in the approved application.